Justin Martinez – Secretary Extension 3590 – Email

 As a Utah native living in Summit County, Justin started his law enforcement career in 1996.
 He joined the Summit County Sheriff’s Office in 2005 and was elected Sheriff in 2014.
 As Sheriff, he commands a staff of over 150 sworn and civilian employees and oversees every division at the sheriff’s office which includes Patrol, Investigations, Major Crimes, Corrections, Courts and Civil, Communications, Search and Rescue, and the Administration staff, in addition to all statutory requirements.Over the span of his law enforcement career, Justin has successfully held supervisory positions as a Captain, Division Commander, Patrol Sergeant, SWAT Team Leader, Honor Guard Commander, and Training Coordinator.
 Justin has also served as a motorcycle officer, bike patrol officer, traffic officer, and detective.In 2003, Justin was handpicked from hundreds of applicants to establish the new Draper City Police Department.
 During this inaugural year, he was awarded the Officer of the Year.
 Justin has also been awarded three life saving medals throughout his career.Prior to his law enforcement career, Justin served a military tour of duty in the United States Coast Guard.
 He successfully completed air crewman flight candidate school and served as a helicopter air crewman.
 Justin was awarded numerous medals and citations before being honorably discharged.

-Justin holds a Bachelor of Science degree in Emergency Service Management Administration from Utah Valley University.
+Justin holds a MBA degree from the University of Utah in Emergency Service Management Administration.
 He is married and has two daughters.
 His interests include fly-fishing, camping, and skiing.

 Frank Smith – Extension 3510 – Email